-The first step in the BACT analysis is to determine what level of emissions control has been achieved in practice for the source at issue.
-When considering post-combustion technologies that have been achieved in practice for smaller emergency backup engines like S-9, the BAAQMD consulted BACT clearinghouses and guidelines published by US EPA, CARB, and other Air Districts.
+The first step in the BACT analysis is to determine what level of emissions control has been achieved in practice for the sources at issue.
+When considering post-combustion technologies that have been achieved in practice for smaller emergency backup engines like these, the BAAQMD consulted BACT clearinghouses and guidelines published by US EPA, CARB, and other Air Districts.
 We are unaware of any engines in this size range that are operating under any more stringent standards than Tier 3 that would qualify as achieved in practice BACT under our BAAQMD program.
-Because S-9 is certified to achieve Tier 3 standards without post-combustion control, post-combustion catalytic control technologies are not considered BACT for S-9.
+Because this engine is certified to achieve Tier 3 standards without post-combustion control, post-combustion catalytic control technologies are not considered BACT for this engine.

 The second step in the BACT analysis is to determine whether there is any more stringent level of control, beyond what has been achieved in practice, that is technologically feasible and cost-effective for the source under review.
-The BAAQMD therefore considered whether catalytic control devices would be technologically feasible and cost-effective for S-9.
+The BAAQMD therefore considered whether catalytic control devices would be technologically feasible and cost-effective for this engine.

-Catalytic control devices only become effective when the engine is operated for longer periods in the case of a power outage.
+Catalytic control devices only become effective when engines are operated for longer periods in the case of a power outage.
 Emergency operation will be infrequent, however, and it is not expected to last for a significant amount of time when it does occur.
 As a result, the emission reduction benefit from having a catalytic control device would be less than optimal and would not be cost-effective under the BAAQMD's BACT regulations given the costs involved.
-Studies that have evaluated the additional costs and emission reduction benefits that would be involved in implementing catalytic control technologies on emergency backup engines have shown that the cost would be in the range of \$68,000 to \$682,000 per ton of emission reduction benefit.3 This cost per ton greatly exceeds the set of standards is Tier 4, which requires catalytic control devices.
-See California Air Resources Board, Non-Road Diesel Engine Certification Tier Chart, available at: https://ww2.arb.ca.gov/resources/documents/non-road-diesel-engine-certification-tier-chart-pdf.
-The most stringent tier that can be achieved with combustion controls only is therefore Tier 3 for this size category.
+Studies that have evaluated the additional costs and emission reduction benefits that would be involved in implementing catalytic control technologies on emergency backup engines have shown that the cost would be in the range of \$68,000 to \$682,000 per ton of emission reduction benefit.3 This cost per ton greatly exceeds the BAAQMD's BACT cost-effectiveness threshold of \$17,500 per ton.
+Catalytic control devices are therefore not considered technologically feasible and cost-effective for this source.